yrdsb-peths/final-project-greenfoot-team-f/README.md

 # Data structures used and their purpose

 [HashMap]

-Used in HighScoreManager to store and manage the highest score the player has achieved.
+  1. The `HashMap` data structure was used to store and track the highest level cleared by the player, this code can be found in `HighScoreManager`, and it builds up every time a player clears a level, even re-runs.

 [Queues]

-Used in InstructionScreen, to switch between screens when the player hits next or back.
+  2. Used in  `InstructionScreen`, to switch between screens when the player hits next or back.

 [Arrays and ArrayLists]
-Arrays are used to store the animation frames for different player states (idle, running, jumping, attacking).
+  3. Arrays store the animation frames for different player states (idle, running, jumping, attacking).
 These frames are loaded into GreenfootImage[] arrays and accessed by the animate() method to display the correct animation based on the player's current state.

 # Additional information (features)
 Ending screen
   1. Click the `view ending` button if the bosses are too hard to beat.

 Gameplay
-  1. A wide variety of music and sound effects
+  2. A wide variety of music and sound effects

 UI (User Interface)